 Follow the instructions above, except add an extra outside layer of clothespins and 2 different colors of yellow.

 Don’t forget the sealant and hot glue the pins down as you go.

 Here’s how it looks up close in between

 You can play around with this.
 Add two layers and not alternate them as I did above.
 Or add a monogram or embellishments.

 Another idea is to not alternate clothespins.
 Simply lay all the clothespins on the bottom row of the wire wreath then add clothespins to another row above it.

-From my Etsy shop, and in the examples below, I created the clothespins wreaths below using an embroidery circle to place the clothespins on.
-I spray painted the embroidery circle the same color as the clothespins.
+For more examples, I created the clothespins wreaths below using an embroidery circle to place the clothespins on.
+I spray-painted the embroidery circle the same color as the clothespins.